CCI-MOC/hil/docs/rest_api.md

 Additionally, the `show_networks` api call may return the channel identifier `vlan/*`, which indicates that any VLAN-based channel id may be used.

+Where documentation specifies that the network driver should choose a default channel, the VLAN drivers choose `vlan/native`.

 ### node_connect_network

 `POST /node/<node>/nic/<nic>/connect_network`